 Closely match the returns of the performance benchmark, before investment fees and costs, transaction costs and investment taxes whilst maintaining a lower weighted carbon intensity.
-Performance benchmark: MSCI Australia 300 Index.

 Expected number of years of negative returns over any 20-year period: 6 or greater.